The Fate of Unclaimed or “Abandoned” Deposits

 In the States of California and Hawaii, a special unit of the State manages and controls the finances of the beverage container recycling system.
 In the other U.S. states that have container deposit systems, the operations and financing are managed by the beverage industry.

 In California and Hawaii, the state collects the deposits from distributors when the beverages are sold to retailers.
 The bottler or distributor pays the deposit directly into a state-managed fund and collects the deposit from the retailer.
 The retailer then collects the deposit from the consumer.
 Refunds are paid to the consumers out of the state-managed fund, which is also used to pay for program operation and administration.
+Hawaii also receives one penny per container from beverage manufacturers to help fund the program.

 Oregon, Iowa and Vermont – Distributors Keep Unclaimed Deposits